 What this tells me is that Filoni and Favreau have absolutely no respect for the audience beyond showing fanboys things that will make them clap like trained Kowakian monkey-lizards.

 Sorry, not into it.
 I’m not a Star Wars fan anymore.

 Lucasfilm has burned me on seven films in a row.

 I don’t care about seeing a new creature.
 A new ship isn’t really that exciting.
 I don’t give a shit about Jawas.
 I don’t give a fuck how cute a Baby Yoda is — I don’t need to pretend I have a soft-side on social media to get sex from fat Star Wars chicks!

 Lucasfilm needs to earn back fans with compelling drama and exciting action set in the Star Wars universe, not simply recycling characters and iconography into a motif that while familiar, lacks energy, tension and, honestly, thought.

 It’s Become a Dumb Show

 This is another side effect of fan service.
-Your entertainment doesn’t need to explain anything or make any sense because “Look at this nostalgia bauble!”.
+Your entertainment doesn’t need to explain anything or make any sense because “look at this shiny nostalgia bauble!”.

 - Why are the Jawas on this planet?